cartisan/inBloom/README.md

 ### Personality
 Each agent has a personality represented on the Big-5 Personality traits scale.
 To set up an agents personality, define it in your custom Launcher using the `LauncherAgent` class:
 `runner.new LauncherAgent("hen", new Personality(0,  1, 0.7,  0.3, 0.0))`.
 The traits are commonly abbreviated as OCEAN: Openness (to Experience), Conscientiousness, Extraversion, Agreeableness, Neuroticism.
 These traits are defined on a floating point scale: [-1.0, 1.0].
 An agents personality is used to compute its default mood.
+The value of its N trait also determines how strongly it is affected by emotions.

 ### Emotions
 Emotions are used to appraise perceived events, their only effect is that they change an agent's current mood.
 Emotions are represented using the 22 emotions from the OCC catalog.
 You can find a current list of implemented emotions in `jason.asSemantics.Emotion`.